kyma-project/kyma/docs/03-tutorials/00-serverless/README.md

 Kyma UI helps you get started.
 Kyma CLI helps you iterate and develop Functions.
 But at the end of the day you may want an automated deployment of your application, where Functions are just part of it.
 It all comes down to deployment of the Kubernetes applications on different Kyma runtimes in a GitOps fashion.
-For the sake of simplicity, the deployment approach for Functions should not differ from deployment of the other Kubernetes workloads, Config Maps or Secrets.
+For the sake of simplicity, the deployment approach for Functions should not differ from deployment of the other Kubernetes workloads, ConfigMaps or Secrets.

 So in the end what you need is those yaml manifests for everything - including Functions.

 Fortunately, Kyma CLI helps you generate the yaml mainfests matching your `config.yaml` file crafted before.
-Use `--dry-run` option of the `kyma apply function` command to generate Kubernetes manifests that will include the Function CR itself but also all the related CRs (i.e. Api Rules, Subscriptions, etc).
+Use `--dry-run` option of the `kyma apply function` command to generate Kubernetes manifests that will include the Function CR itself but also all the related CRs (i.e. APIRules, Subscriptions, etc).

 ```bash
 kyma apply function --dry-run --ci -o yaml > my-function.yaml